pivotal-cf/bookbinder/README.md

 ### Installation

+Installation of the gem is easy: simply add `gem "bookbindery"` to your Gemfile.
+Creating a Book is currently a little more involved, but there are plans afoot to automate this process.

+#### Creating a book from scratch using local sections

+The disparate source material of your book is organized into separate git repositories.
+When writing documentation on your local machine, however, you'll want uncommitted changes to be added to the preview web site you serve on your machine.

+The `bind local` command performs this operation: it gathers sections from sibling directories of your book.
+These sections' directories must have the same name as their GitHub repositories, but don't need to be git repositories.

-The following is an annotated script that sets up a new book allowing 'bind' to run successfully.
+The following is an annotated script that sets up a new book allowing 'bind local' to run successfully.
 It assumes you want to call your book 'mynewbook' and that the first and only section within the book is [cloudfoundry/docs-dev-guide](https://github.com/cloudfoundry/docs-dev-guide).

     mkdir mynewbook